Aaron Black, MD, FAAOS

-Dr. Aaron Black is a Fellowship trained orthopedic surgeon specializing in sports medicine, with an additional focus on orthopedic trauma.
+Dr. Aaron Black is a board-certified, fellowship trained orthopedic surgeon specializing in sports medicine, with an additional focus on orthopedic trauma.

 Dr Black was born in Minnesota and moved to Evergreen, Colorado when he was 10.
 He went to High School at Colorado Academy, where he was a cross-country runner and a competitive swimmer – specializing in the breaststroke.
 He was also a ski instructor at Copper Mountain on the weekends.

 In 2004 Dr. Black completed his undergraduate degree in Biology at Colorado College in Colorado Springs, where he majored in Biology and Italian.
 He had the honor of being the Vice President of his college class.
 He became a personal trainer while he was in college and began his fascination with anatomy.
 Following his undergraduate degree, with an interest in medicine, he came to Panorama Orthopedics & Spine Center that summer where he shadowed, Dr Eric Stahl – now the Chief Medical Officer at Aspen Medical Center.
 He spent time with him in both the ER and the Clinic experiencing orthopedic medicine.